-Use Your Web Site for Recruiting Candidates
+Use Your Website for Recruiting Candidates

-Does your "Join Our Team" section of your company website tell and even, "sell," potential employees about the vision, mission, values and culture of your company?
+Does your "Join Our Team" section of your company website tell and even, "sell," potential employees about the vision, mission, values, and culture of your company?
 Do you present a message about how people are valued?

 Do you express your commitment to quality and to your customers?
 If not, you are missing out on one of the most important recruiting tools you have to appeal to prospective high-potential employees.

-Instead of the typical, dryly-written job listings about available positions, your Web site needs to include this vision, this information that sets your company apart from others in your industry.
+Instead of the typical, dryly-written job listings about available positions, your website needs to include this vision, this information that sets your company apart from others in your industry.

-Your job listings must sparkle with personality so a potential candidate thinks, "this organization is for me."
+Your job listings must sparkle with a personality so that a potential candidate thinks, "this organization is for me."
 And, now that you have their attention, you also need to provide a way for candidates to easily submit resumes for consideration for future positions.